 Our consolidated financial statements included with this prospectus have been prepared assuming we will continue as a going concern.
 Our independent auditors have made reference to the substantial doubt about our ability to continue as a going concern in their report of independent registered public accounting firm on our audited financial statements for the year ended May 31, 2004.
-As discussed in the notes to our audited financial statements, we had only recently commenced revenue-generating operations and had accumulated operating losses of \$108,066 from our inception to August 31, 2004.
+As discussed in the notes to our audited financial statements, we had only recently commenced revenue-generating operations and had accumulated operating losses of \$90,898 since our inception.
 Our continuation is dependent upon our achieving a profitable level of operations as well as obtaining further long-term financing.
 These factors raise substantial doubt that we will be able to continue as a going concern.
 Our financial statements do not include any adjustments that might result from the outcome of this uncertainty.